 They’re a stress on the Oneonta community as a whole.

 “These aren’t huge larcenies, but they create a more hyper-sensitive community,” he said.
 “You have to remember to lock your car, your house, you might be more sensitive to when your dog barks.”

-Keegan Allen, 22, homeless, was arrested following a report that someone had been rifling through cars on Hudson Street.
-Allen was located near the scene and admitted to going into cars and taking items, police said.
+On Sept.
+18, Oneonta Police arrested Keegan Allen, 22, a homeless man, following a report that someone had been rifling through cars on Hudson Street.
+Allen was located near the scene and, according to police, allegedly admitted to going through the cars.

 “It’s sad,” said Brenner.
 “The base problem is substance abuse, and we can’t get him the help he needs.”

 Under bail reform, bail cannot be set for such misdemeanors, even as they stack up, freeing the suspect to continue breaking the law.

 “It’s a destructive cycle,” said Brenner.
 “Previously, a judge would have the discretion to look at him after his third time being arrested and say, ‘What’s really going on here?’
 “He could send him to jail, where he might have access to services for mental health and substance abuse.
 A lot of time, jail is their first connection to things like medication or counseling, but it’s hard to help them find help without pushing them in.”

 Allen was charged with petit larceny, criminal possession of stolen property and criminal possession of a controlled substance after he was allegedly found with a small amount of marijuana and prescription pills taken from one of the cars.